Saturday, October 29, 2016

 Saranac 1888 Root Beer (#55 rated - 10.1 out of 12)

-This brew is from the Matt Brewing Company.
-Its origins are German ancestry, and it was migrated to the United States in 1880.
-Francis Xavier Matt, I worked for Charles Bier Bauer Brewing before reorganizing it into The West End Brewery.
-Like so many others, soft drinks became the way to keep the factory operational during prohibition.
+This beverage is produced by Matt Brewing Company, which has German origins.
+It was introduced to the United States in 1880.
+I previously worked for Charles Bier Bauer Brewing before reorganizing it into The West End Brewery.
+Like many other companies, soft drink manufacturers used soft drinks to sustain factory operations during Prohibition.

 Nutrition 12 oz. serving (from the bottle)